Ericsson/codechecker/docs/user_guide.md

 # CodeChecker

 First of all, you have to setup the environment for CodeChecker.
-Codechecker server uses SQLite database (by default) to store the results which is also packed into the package.
+CodeChecker uses SQLite database (by default) to store the results which is also packed into the package.

-The next step is to start the CodeChecker main script.
-The main script can be started with different options.
+Running CodeChecker is via its main invocation script, `CodeChecker`:

 ~~~~~~~~~~~~~~~~~~~~~
 usage: CodeChecker [-h]
                    {checkers,analyze,analyzers,check,cmd,debug,log,parse,plist,quickcheck,server,store,version}
                    ...

-Run the CodeChecker source analyzer framework.
+Run the CodeChecker sourcecode analyzer framework.
-See the subcommands for specific features.
+Please specify a subcommand to access individual features.

 positional arguments:
   {checkers,analyze,analyzers,check,cmd,debug,log,parse,plist,quickcheck,server,store,version}